Vagelis-Prokopiou/python-serviceApp/README.md

  This file contains 5 columns of data (separated with commas).

  - The "**element**".
 That is, the name of the spare part.
  - The "**dateChanged**".
 The date that the spare part was last changed.
-If you edit this, use the day/month/year format (e.g. 31/12/2015).
+If you edit this, use the ISO 8601 format [YYYY-MM-DD] (e.g. 2016-05-18).
  - The "**dateInterval**".
 That is, the max time (in **months**) allowed by the manufacturer, for the specific spare part.
  - The "**kmsChanged**".
 That is, the kilometres (or miles) of the vehicle when this spare part was changed.
  - The "**kmsInterval**".
 That is, the max kilometers allowed by the manufacturer, for the specific spare part.